High stakes census count in Napa County faces new threat from wildfire devastation

 “When you have residences that are completely destroyed, that makes it really hard to find people – you don’t necessarily know where that family relocated,” Elliott said.
 “If a whole neighborhood is affected, you don’t even have the neighbors to help fill in gaps in the information.”

-Entire neighborhoods were in fact destroyed in late August during the Hennessey Fire in the Lake Berryessa area.
+Entire neighborhoods were destroyed in late August during the Hennessey Fire in the Lake Berryessa area.

 The county has stationed a census enumerator at its Local Assistance Center in south Napa and is comparing non-response data with the list of residences destroyed by the fires.

 The census requires respondents to report their residence as it was on April 1 – meaning displaced Napa County residents should still put down their Napa County addresses even if those homes have since been destroyed, Booher said.
-It was her hope, she said, that many of the impacted residents had completed their questionnaires before the fires hit.
+She said she hoped that many of the impacted residents had completed their questionnaires before the fires hit.

 Without accurate stock of populations, funding could be misdirected for not only fire-devastated communities, but the communities who accept large numbers of survivors, according to Elliott.